besartelezi/php-blackjack/README.md

 It would also make working in teams in the future go a **LOT** smoother, since everything is more structured.
 Changing my method like this is something worth practicing.

+## NEVER SURRENDER!!
+Out of sheer principles, I decided to add the surrender button to the game **dead last**.
+The word "surrender" simply does not exist in my dictionary.
+I much more prefer the term 'tactical retreat'.

+Because of this philosophy of mine, I was able to conquer the mountain we call PHP (Pretty Huge Peak).
+OOP is something completely different, mastering that is something that will definitely take some time.
+Among all the challenges and exercises I have made so far, none were as challenging as this one.
+But because I never surrendered, because I never gave up, I was able to create a result I can be darn tootin' proud of.
+It's still not finished as of right now, but I cleared all the base requirements of the challenge.
+But more importantly, I learned **a lot**!